 First, we can prove that problem $\textbf{P1.1.1}$ is a convex optimization problem because the Hessian matrix of (\ref{P1.1-1}) is positive semidefinite within the domain specified by (\ref{P1.1-1a}) to (\ref{P1.1-1d}).
-Therefore, we can use the Karush–Kuhn–Tucker (KKT) condition to determine the optimal resource allocation~\cite{boyd2004convex}. \end{proof}
+Therefore, the optimal resource allocation can be obtained by Karush–Kuhn–Tucker (KKT) conditions~\cite{boyd2004convex}. \end{proof}

 \begin{theorem} The optimal satellite selection can be given as \begin{sequation} b_u^*\in \mathcal{S}^{\mathrm{sel}}=\arg \min_{s \in \mathcal{S}}\left(V\gamma^{\mathrm{T}}L_s+Q_{u1} Z_s\right), \end{sequation}